Motion by mean curvature in interacting particle systems: Introduction

 Using the reasoning from the two previous examples:

-\begin{conj} If (A1), (A2), and (A3) hold then when $\ep<\ep_0(a_1,a_2)$ there is a translation invariant stationary distribution in which the density is close to $u^*$.
+\begin{conj} If (A1), (A2), and (A3) hold then there exists some $\ep_0(a_1,a_2)>0$ so that when $\ep<\ep_0(a_1,a_2)$ there is a translation invariant stationary distribution in which the density is close to $u^*$.
 By symmetry there is also one with density to close to $1-u^*$. \end{conj}

-The result in Conjecture \ref{cNLV} implies the existence of two translation invariant stationary distributions.
+The statement in Conjecture \ref{cNLV} implies the existence of two translation invariant stationary distributions.

-\subsection{Overview of Proofs}
+\subsection{Overview of proofs}